Barbados

 Quality Assurance

-The Institute of Chartered Accountants of Barbados (ICAB) is responsible for establishing a mandatory quality assurance (QA) review system for all audits as well as adopting ISA and all other IAASB pronouncements, including ISQC 1.
+The Institute of Chartered Accountants of Barbados (ICAB) is responsible for establishing a mandatory quality assurance (QA) review system for all audits as well as adopting relevant standards and other IAASB pronouncements.
+ISQM 1 & ISQM 2 are adopted by ICAB as of 2023.

 ICAB established its QA review program in January 2009 as part of a tripartite agreement between ICAB, the Association of Chartered Certified Accountants (ACCA), and the Institute of Chartered Accountants of the Caribbean.
-Under the most recent agreement, which became effective on January 1, 2016 and expires on December 31, 2021, ACCA’s team of Practice Reviewers carry out the QA reviews on behalf of ICAB.
-All practicing members who perform audit services are covered by the reviews.
-The QA review cycle is six years with audits of public interest entities reviewed every three years and auditors with unsatisfactory reports may be reviewed on a shorter cycle.
+New contracts were signed in 2016 and 2022 whereby all practising members who perform audit services are covered by the reviews.
+The QA review cycle is six years with audits of non-public interest entities (PIEs) and three years with audits of PIES.
+Auditors with unsatisfactory reports may be reviewed on a shorter cycle.

 ICAB indicates that the scope and design of the QA review system as developed by the ACCA is in line with SMO 1 requirements.